 In many instances, it is better to purchase travel insurance instead of refundable airline tickets, as these tickets can cost 4x as much as non-refundable tickets.

-The caveat is that a standard travel insurance policy only covers some reasons for cancellations, such as getting ill and natural disasters.
+The caveat is that a standard travel insurance policy only covers some reasons for cancellations, and there are several insurance exclusions you should know about before buying a policy.

 Instead, you can add a Cancel For Any Reason upgrade to your insurance, which is true to name, and allows you to cancel in the event you don’t want to or can’t fly for any reason.